 Periparturient Edema: Swelling of lower legs in long-bred does.
 Often but not always associated with worm load.
 Usually occurs when multiple fetuses are taking more nutrition than dam can replace, putting her in a nutritional deficit.

-Pregnancy Toxemia and Ketosis: Nutritionally-related metabolic diseases occuring at the end of pregnancy and early during lactation.
+Pregnancy Toxemia and Ketosis: Nutritionally-related metabolic diseases occurring at the end of pregnancy and early during lactation.
 An improper level of nutrition is the cause.
 As the dam draws upon her own body's reserves and her tissues begin to starve, deadly ketones are produced.
-Oral administration of high-energy products such as propylene glycol, molasses, or Karo syrup given orally are necessary.
+Oral administration of high-energy products such as propylene glycol, molasses, or Karo syrup are necessary.

 Abortions and Vaginal Discharges: Red, brown, or very foul-smelling discharges are not normal and may indicate early termination of pregnancy.
-Examples of conditions causing abortions include interruption of the fetal blood supply when injured, poor nutrition (insufficient energy), stress (moving, changing feed, illness), abortion diseases, toxicity (ingestion of poisonous plants or other substances), surgery, malformation of the fetus during development, and labor-inducing drugs (dexamethasone).
-The usual drug of choice is oxytetracycline 200 mg/ml (LA 200 or generic equivalent).
+Examples of conditions causing abortions include interruption of the fetal blood supply when injured, poor nutrition (insufficient energy), stress (moving, rapid changing of feed, illness), abortion diseases, toxicity (ingestion of poisonous plants or other substances), surgery, malformation of the fetus during development, and labor-inducing drugs (dexamethasone).
+The only drug that can help prevent abortions is oxytetracycline 200 mg/ml (LA 200 or generic equivalent).

 Mastitis: The infected udder becomes swollen, hard, and hot from bacteria entering through the teats.
-The milk, if any, is stringy, bloody, and unuseable.
+The milk, if any, is stringy, bloody, and unusable.
 Cleanliness of pens and feeding areas is critical.
 Because the udder is an interwoven mass of fibrous tissue that is walled off from the rest of the doe's body, injectable antibiotics cannot get to the source of the infection.
-Because mastitis organisms can become systemic and infect the doe's entire body, a broad-spectrum antibiotic like prescription Nuflor is recommended.
+Mastitis organisms can become systemic (infect the doe's entire body), so a broad-spectrum antibiotic like prescription Nuflor is recommended.
 Cai-Pan Peppermint Oil Cream applied externally to the udder can provide relief from discomfort to the doe.
 In some breeds mastitis may occur in certain genetic lines.
 Mastitis is usually chronic and therefore a *cull* factor in a meat-goat herd.

 Congested Udder: Unlike mastitis, congested udder is readily treatable by applying hot compresses to the udder until the over-filled tight udder softens enough to get useable milk out.

-Retained Placenta: Placental tissue (afterbirth) should be expelled by the doe's body within 12 to 24 hours after parturition.
+Retained Placenta: Placental tissue (afterbirth) should be expelled by the doe's body within 24 hours after parturition.
 Retained placenta can be caused by abortion diseases such as toxoplasmosis or chlamydiosis or can be the result of selenium deficiency in the doe's diet.
 Tall fescue grass or hay can be the culprit.
 A prescription oxytocin injection may be needed if the placenta has not passed within the normal timeframe.
 Do not pull the placental tissue out, even if it is dragging behind the doe; doing this can kill her.
-After a difficult birth, the uterus should be flushed with a solution of Nolvasan or Chlorhexidine antibacterials to prevent infection (metritis).
+After a difficult birth, the uterus should be flushed with an antibacterial solution (Nolvasan, chlorhexidine, or oxytetracyline 200 mg/ml) to prevent uterine infection (metritis).

 Metritis: Infection of the uterus that can occur with retained placenta or dead kids inside the dam.

 After any abnormal or difficult kidding, the producer should glove up and manually go inside the doe to check for undelivered live or dead kids.
 Be careful not to disturb the tissues attached to the inside of the doe's uterus.
-Pregnancy in goats is accompanied by great risks, occurring outside under a wide variety of dangerous conditions and usually occurs unassisted.
-It is remarkable that more pregnancy-related deaths do not occur.
-There are many things that producers can do themselves to assist their goats but there are times when vet help is essential.
+Pregnancy and giving birth are accompanied by great risks, occurring outside under a wide variety of oftentimes dangerous conditions.
+It is remarkable that more pregnancy- and birthing-related deaths do not occur.
+There are many things you can do to assist your goats but there are times when vet help is essential.